localmess/localhost-abuse/poc-web-pages/additional-vectors/README.md

 ## ⚙️ Requirements

-- Use the Chrome browser; Brave and Firefox may block certain methods.
+- Use the Chrome browser (version 142); Brave and Firefox may block certain methods.
 - Enable `Local Network Access Checks` and `Local Network Access Checks for WebRTC` under `chrome://flags` to test against Chrome LNA.

 ---